“Seek first to understand, then to be understood.” – Stephen Covey

 - Clarify and reinforce key points.
 This can be as simple as a salesperson restating a point or question a prospect has.
 Clarify that they heard and processed the information.

 - Reduce potential distractions.
 By leveraging call recording, live notetaking, and auto-tagging of conversations, sales professionals can avoid multitasking and fully focus during sales meetings.
 Silencing alerts and notifications from devices is also a good tactic for avoiding distractions.

 - Process and notate.
 Salespeople should review recordings quickly after meetings and create libraries of the best calls.
 They can dive deeper into meeting insights with dynamic tagging.
 Tags help identify follow up opportunities and the most effective approaches.

 Our final recommendation is for sales leaders.
 It is something we’ve found valuable internally.

 Share best practices among your sales team.
 By sharing conversation intelligence insights and recordings, sales leaders can better focus coaching efforts on sales meeting skills, tactics, and best practices.
 This can enhance a sales team’s ability to improve the buying experience, not to mention achieve more successful meeting outcomes.

 We hope you were listening to the advice we provided in this post (see what we did there?).
 The more effective your team is at actively listening to prospects, the better they can be at addressing customer challenges and needs.
 Ultimately, they’ll be in a better position to succeed with consultative selling.

 Three sales technologies, in particular, are helping sales teams dramatically enhance their active listening skills.

 Want to learn more about how your team can conduct more effective meetings with prospects?
-Check out our new Meeting Intelligence solution.
+Check out our new Conversation Intelligence solution.